Trippasch/CudaRayTracer/README.md

 <ins>**4.2 Linux:**</ins>
 - **Premake**: Run ```./bin/Release-linux-x86_64/CudaRayTracer/CudaRayTracer``` from the project's root folder.
 - **Cmake**: Run ```./build/Release/CudaRayTracer/CudaRayTracer``` from the project's root folder.

+**Remember to run the application from the project's root folder to load the correct paths.

 <ins>**5.
 Clean Project files:**</ins>